Oracle (NYSE:ORCL) Releases Q1 2022 Earnings Guidance

-Oracle (NYSE:ORCL) issued an update on its first quarter 2022 earnings guidance on Wednesday morning.
+Oracle (NYSE:ORCL) updated its first quarter 2022 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $0.940-0.980 for the period, compared to the Thomson Reuters consensus estimate of $1.030.
 The company issued revenue guidance of $9.65 billion-9.84 billion, compared to the consensus revenue estimate of $9.68 billion.

+A number of research firms have recently issued reports on ORCL.
+Morgan Stanley boosted their price target on shares of Oracle from $73.00 to $77.00 and gave the company an equal weight rating in a report on Wednesday, June 16th.
+Societe Generale restated a hold rating on shares of Oracle in a report on Wednesday, March 17th.
+Evercore ISI began coverage on shares of Oracle in a research note on Monday, March 22nd.
+They issued an in-line rating and a $66.00 price objective on the stock.
+Needham & Company LLC reiterated a hold rating on shares of Oracle in a research note on Wednesday, June 16th.
+Finally, JPMorgan Chase & Co. upped their price objective on shares of Oracle from $73.00 to $77.00 and gave the company an overweight rating in a research note on Wednesday, June 16th.
+One research analyst has rated the stock with a sell rating, eighteen have given a hold rating and nine have assigned a buy rating to the company.
+The company currently has a consensus rating of Hold and a consensus price target of $75.62.

 A hedge fund recently bought a new stake in Oracle stock.
-OLD Mission Capital LLC purchased a new position in Oracle Co.
-(NYSE:ORCL) in the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor purchased 3,772 shares of the enterprise software provider’s stock, valued at approximately $225,000.
-45.50% of the stock is owned by hedge funds and other institutional investors.
+OLD Mission Capital LLC bought a new position in shares of Oracle Co.
+(NYSE:ORCL) in the third quarter, according to the company in its most recent filing with the SEC.
+The firm bought 3,772 shares of the enterprise software provider’s stock, valued at approximately $225,000.
+Institutional investors own 45.50% of the company’s stock.

 About Oracle